MuktarGoni1/Lana-Ai/README.md

 AI tutor/avatar that engages and motivates students.

+Automated guardian reports with weekly and monthly summaries.

 Vision: To make learning personal, intelligent, and transparent — helping every child learn better, and every parent stay connected to their progress. 🚀 Tech Stack

 Frontend: Next.js + Tailwind CSS